 BEC - Biogeoclimatic Ecosystem Classification system; provides for multi scale classification framework.
+The data for this indicator is tracked in Land Resource Manager and reported out annually.

 The detailed monitoring and reporting procedures will be used in reporting this indicator as described in the Western Forest Strategy document.
 A spreadsheet is currently used to track the area harvested by silviculture system.
 This data is summarized annually and included in the annual SFM report.